Skip to main content

 What scholars debate

 More broadly, scholars debate where Matthew sits on the Christological spectrum.
-His Gospel clearly has a higher Christology than Mark (note how he modifies Mark 10:18 to soften the implication).
-But is Matthew's Christology "divine identity" Christology (as Bauckham would argue), or does it remain within the bounds of Jewish messianic expectation (as scholars like Daniel Boyarin might suggest)?
+His Gospel is widely argued to have a higher Christology than Mark (note how he modifies Mark 10:18 to soften the implication).
+Richard Bauckham argues Matthew presents a "divine identity" Christology in which Jesus is included in the identity of the God of Israel, while scholars like Daniel Boyarin suggest Matthew's claims remain within the bounds of Jewish messianic and "two powers" expectation.
 The Emmanuel motif is the key test case: is "God with us" a claim about who Jesus is, or about what God does through Jesus?